excalidraw/excalidraw/src/packages/excalidraw/README_NEXT.md

 ### onBeforeTextSubmit

-Callback to be triggered when the editing of a text element is finished, but right before the result is submitted.
-The string returned by this function will replace the text element's text.
-Use this to post process text after editing.
+Callback to be triggered when the editing of a TextElement is finished, but right before the result is submitted.
+The string returned will replace the text element's text.
+Use this to post-process text after editing has finished.

 <pre>
 (textElement: ExcalidrawTextElement, textToSubmit:string, isDeleted:boolean) => string